Newsbeat: Bulletins

 Bank holidays follow a weekend bulletin schedule.
 Weekdays during the Christmas and New Year period follow a weekend bulletin schedule with the addition of bulletins at 16:30 and 17:30.
-Bulletins on Christmas Day are hourly from 08:30 to 10:30.
+Bulletins on Christmas Day are hourly from (7:30 to 10:30 on 1xrta and Asian network only)08:30 to 10:30.

 Location

 In keeping with its specific targeting of young audiences, Newsbeat had its own set of reporters and studios based at Radio 1 in Broadcasting House in London.
 Since 2022, the programme is based at The Mailbox in Birmingham, as part of the BBC's effort to move some of its services away from London.

 Many of the stories produced by Newsbeat are reported by other programmes across BBC News.